shifflettmb-1/airbnb_data_exploration/README.md

 Whole Dataset
 <img width="1189" height="390" alt="common_words_whole" src="https://github.com/user-attachments/assets/db29af17-ba78-4971-b4a8-85ab9d9c0f2b" />

+### Trends
-Trends that we can gather from listing names is that good listing normally contain the type of listing.
-Such as private bedroom or apartment, adding in proximity to local attractions or airports is beneficial.
+* Good listing normally contain the type of listing (private room, 2-bedroom apartment
+* Adding in proximity to local attractions or airports is beneficial.
-Adding adjectives such as spacious, or cozy may slightly increase chance for the listing to stand out.
+* Adding adjectives such as spacious, or cozy may slightly increase chance for the listing to stand out.

 [Back to Top](#Table-of-Contents)